William Optics FLT-123 ( APM LZOS

 comes with a nice, logoed semi-rigid case that is very well padded and

-protective, but is nowhere near carry-on portable.
+protective but nowhere near carry-on portable.
 As explained elsewhere, you

 would need to remove the focuser (no threading required – just slacken off